 \subsection{Bjorken flow}

-We first consider the time-honoured Bjorken-flow \citep{Bjorken1983} when bulk viscosity is present, which still represents a well-known and often-used test in relativistic dissipative hydrodynamics \citep[see, \eg][]{DelZanna2013,Inghirami16,Inghirami18} and MHD with transverse magnetic fields \citep{Roy2015,Pu2016b}.
+We first consider the time-honoured Bjorken flow \citep{Bjorken1983} when bulk viscosity is present, which still represents a well-known and often-used test in relativistic dissipative hydrodynamics \citep[see, \eg][]{DelZanna2013,Inghirami16,Inghirami18} and ideal MHD with transverse magnetic fields \citep{Roy2015,Pu2016b}.
 We recall that the Bjorken flow is the idealised representation of a one-dimensional, longitudinally boost-invariant motion of a fluid, such as the one produced in an ultrarelativistic collision of two ions.

 As usual for the Bjorken-flow scenario, it is convenient to make use of the so-called Milne coordinates, which are given by

 where $\tau$ and $\eta$ are defined as the proper time and space-time rapidity, respectively.
 In our setup, the evolution starts at \(\tau=1~\mathrm{fm}~c^{-1}\) and ends at \(\tau=15~\mathrm{fm}~c^{-1}\).
 The initial conditions are given by